TikhonJelvis/RL-book/chapter10/chapter10.md

 \label{eq:memory-function}
 \end{equation}

-This means the memory function has an uptick of 1 each time the event occurs (at time $t_i$, for each $i = 1, 2, \ldots n$), but then decays by a factor of $\theta^{\delta t}$ over any interval $\delta t$ where the event doesn't occur.
+This means the memory function has an uptick of 1 each time the event occurs (at time $t_i$, for each $i = 1, 2, \ldots n$), but then decays by a factor of $\theta^{\Delta t}$ over any interval $\Delta t$ where the event doesn't occur.
 Thus, the memory function captures the notion of frequency of the events as well as the recency of the events.

 Let's write some code to plot this function in order to visualize it and gain some intuition.